AdobeDocs/app-builder/src/pages/resources/debugging/welldone.md

 # Well done

 Congratulations!
-You have successfully completed the codelab.
+You have successfully completed the Code Lab.

 ## Achievements